-These Mediterranean natives are notable for their attractive foliage, profuse summer show of small, round, button-like flower heads, and stout constitutions.
+These tough Mediterranean natives are notable for their attractive foliage, profuse summer show of small, round, button-like flower heads, and stout constitutions.
 All are aromatic if bruised.

 Unpruned plants tend to become sparse and woody in the center.
 Cut back yearly, before spring growth begins; you can simply trim as needed around the edges (as if giving the plant a haircut) or cut the whole plant back to a few inches high.
 After blossoms fade, shear or clip off flowering shoots.
-In coldest part of range, plants may die to the ground, but they should grow back from roots.
+In coldest part of the range, plants may die to the ground, but they should grow back from roots.

-To 2 ft. tall, 3 ft. wide.
+Grows to 2 ft. tall and 3 ft. wide.
 Brittle, woody stems are densely clothed with rough, finely divided, whitish gray leaves.
 Bright yellow flower heads.
 Smaller versions of the species include ‘Nana’, to 1 ft. tall and 2–3 ft. wide; and ‘Pretty Carol’, to 16 in. tall and wide.
 ‘Lemon Queen’, to 2 ft. tall and wide, has creamy yellow flowers.Santolina pinnata

 Grows to 2–2 1/2 ft. tall and 3 ft. wide, with narrow, tooth-edged, dark green leaves and cream-colored flowers.
 S. p. neapolitana is 12–15 in. tall; has silvery foliage and bright yellow flowers.Santolina rosmarinifolia